andruschak/openai-gym-retro/README.md

 ***

-# part x.
+# Part 6.
 Fighting Games - Street Fighter II (SNES)

 ***

-# part X. reflection on what we've covered
+# Part 7. reflection on what we've covered

 ### challenges
 Successfully playing games isnt always easy.
 Platformer games like Mario and Sonic can achieve success simply by increasing your x-coordinates until you reach a target.
 But what about games that require the player to solve unique puzzles or back track after finding a key later on?